WadhwaniAI/StudentDropoutEWS/README.md

 <details>
-<summary><span style="font-size: 20px">🗂️ Overview</span></summary>
+<summary><span style="font-size: 20px">🗂️ OVERVIEW</span></summary>

 ---

 - Students in India drop out of schools due to diverse social, economic and geographical factors.
 - Students enrolled in a given academic year (AY) but **failing to re-enroll** in the *next* AY are dropouts.
+- *Less education* creates unskilled labour and is linked to poor health thus impeding a nation's development.
+- **Dropout indicators** are present in social traits, attendance patterns and performance in assessments.
-- This project is an Early Warning System (EWS) using ML to predict, understand and mitigate student dropouts.
+- This project is an **Early Warning System (EWS)** using ML to predict, understand and mitigate student dropouts.
-- We formulate this as a Binary Classification ML problem (dropout: label 1, not-dropout: label 0).
+- We formulate this as a *Binary Classification* ML problem (dropout: label 1, not-dropout: label 0).
 - Data collected via enrollment, daily attendance and semester assessments is used.
 - Enrollment data delineates a student's regional and socioeconomic factors.
 - Daily attendance data delineates a student's daily attendance (present, absent or missing entry).